aviralgarg05/agentunit/docs/writing-scenarios.md

 - **Mistral server** – Adjust decoding parameters with `max_tokens` and `temperature`, and pass a pre-configured `http_client` for connection pooling or mTLS.
 - **Rasa** – Use a callable target (e.g. a Python SDK dispatcher) for local testing, or an HTTPS URL for production bots.
 Override `response_key` when your responses embed text under a different field.

-See the templates at the end of this guide for end-to-end examples that combine datasets, adapters, and these helpers, and refer to the [Framework Integrations catalog](framework-integrations.md) for deeper walkthroughs and installation notes.
+See the templates at the end of this guide for end-to-end examples that combine datasets, adapters, and these helpers.
+The [Framework Integrations catalog](framework-integrations.md) provides deeper walkthroughs, while the [No-code quickstart](nocode-quickstart.md) explains how to generate scenarios without writing Python.

 ## Organizing suites